 The problem with them saying this is that…Visa is accepted online…and because Visa is accepted online, I have been using my Linx Visa Debit Card to pay my bills with local operators and I have also used it to make purchases online.
 The limits for international purchases are rather small at $120USD/Per Day, but the limits for local commerce are quite good.

 The Linx Visa Debit card replaces your current Linx card and allows you to use the money in your bank account to make your purchases anywhere that Visa is accepted.
 This is big news because now e-commerce in Trinidad & Tobago can finally happen as everybody who is bankable, will now have access to pay you online.

-You can finally use services like Paypal, Wipay, Buzzpay to their full potential.
+You can finally use services like First Atlantic Commerce, Wipay, Buzzpay to their full potential.
 If you are a business owner, now it makes even more sense to have a website, because your website will allow your clients to do business with you 24/7, 365 days a year.
 Having an e-commerce ready website means that your business will never close.
 You can sell your products and take bookings online and anybody who has this new Linx Visa Debit card with any bank will be able to patronize your business online.

 Remember, the Linx Visa Debit Card is the new standard card that is replacing your current Linx card.
 There are no special requirements, there is no application process to get them, you simply go into your bank and ask them to upgrade your card.